Introduction to guided tissue regeneration

 Exposed margins of the membrane:

-The basic cellular and molecular events that take place during wound healing after guided tissue regeneration are essentially the same as that of wound healing in any other non-oral site.
-As in any injury clot formation is the first event that takes place.
-The main functions of clot are; protection of the denuded tissues and serving as a provisional matrix for cell migration 54.
-After clot formation within few hours, the early inflammatory response is initiated with the recruitment of inflammatory cells (predominantly neutrophils and monocytes).
+The basic cellular and molecular events that take place during wound healing after GTR are essentially the same as that of wound healing in any other non-oral site.
+As with any injury, clot formation is the first event that takes place.
+The main functions of the clot are; protection of the denuded tissues and serving as a provisional matrix for cell migration 53.
+After clot formation, within a few hours, the early inflammatory response is initiated with the recruitment of inflammatory cells (predominantly neutrophils and monocytes).
 These cells clean the wound by releasing their enzymes and reactive oxygen species and also by phagocytosis.
-Within three days the late inflammatory response is marked by migration of macrophages into the wound area and secretion of chemical mediators which attract fibroblasts, endothelial cells, and smooth muscle cells into the wound area.
-These chemical mediators are growth factors and cytokines which play a key role in wound healing.
-The cell rich granulation tissue thus formed undergoes maturation and remodeling.
-Wound epithelisation is initiated within few hours after injury which is characterized by proliferation and migration of cells from basal layer towards surface.
+Within three days ……..
+Contents available in the book ……..
+Contents available in the book ……..
+Contents available in the book ……..
+Contents available in the book ……..
+Contents available in the book …….

-In subsequent studies they covered the heparin treated root surface with polylactic acid or expanded polytetrafluoroethylene (ePTFE) membranes.
-Connective tissue formation rather than long junctional epithelium was demonstrated in these areas showing importance of wound stability and space maintenance 60, 61.
-One study evaluated regeneration in the absence of strict cell occlusion 62.
+In subsequent studies, they covered the heparin treated root surface with polylactic acid or expanded polytetrafluoroethylene (ePTFE) membranes.
+Connective tissue formation rather than long junctional epithelium was demonstrated in these areas showing the importance of wound stability and space maintenance 59, 60.
+One study evaluated regeneration in the absence of strict cell occlusion 61.
 A tissue expanding gold mesh was applied in surgically created horizontal periodontal defects in the mandibular premolar region in dogs.
 The contralateral defect served as control which was closed without gold mesh.
-Results of the study demonstrated new bone formation in test sites as compared to control sites demonstrating that new bone formation may proceed in the presence of space without strict occlusion of the gingival connective tissues.
+The results of the study demonstrated new bone formation in test sites as compared to control sites, demonstrating that new bone formation may proceed in the presence of space without strict occlusion of the gingival connective tissues.

-As explained in “Patterns of bone loss in inflammatory periodontal diseases”, the periodontal bone defects can be classified as one wall, two wall and three wall defects or their combination.
-This classification indicates only the bony wall remaining around tooth and does not indicate about status of periodontal ligament.
+As explained in “Patterns of bone destruction in periodontal diseases”, the periodontal bone defects can be classified as one wall, two wall, and three wall defects or their combination.
+This classification indicates only the bony wall remaining around the tooth and does not indicate about the status of the periodontal ligament.
 The cells for regeneration are derived from the remaining periodontal ligament space.
 In general, more the walls of the bone remaining around the defect more is the periodontal ligament space surrounding the diseased root surface.
-For example, in a three wall bone defect involving one to three root surfaces, the diseased root surface is surrounded by PDL form three aspects.
-Thus, the chances of formation of new attachment are highest for three wall defect and least for one wall defect.
-In other words we can say that more is the ratio between remaining and lost periodontal ligament, more are the chances of regeneration.
+For example, in a three-wall bone defect, the diseased root surface is surrounded by periodontal ligament from three aspects.
+Thus, the chances of the formation of new attachment are highest for three wall defect and least for one wall defect.
+In other words, we can say that more is the ratio between remaining and lost periodontal ligament, more are the chances of regeneration.

 Innate regenerative potential:

 Innate regenerative potential varies from individual to individual.
-In some patients the results of periodontal regenerative therapy are as desired and in others they are not in spite of an accurate surgical procedure.
-This can be explained on the basis of innate regenerative potential of an individual.
+In some patients, the results of periodontal regenerative therapy are as desired, while in others they are not, in spite of an accurate surgical procedure.
+This can be explained on the basis of the innate regenerative potential of an individual.

 Surface topography and porosity of barrier membrane:

-The pore size of the barrier membrane is important because it should prevent excessive penetration of fibrous tissue into the bone defect (soft tissue ingrowth) but at the same time it should allow neovascularization and bone formation.
-It has been shown that a pore size more than 100 μm is required for penetration of highly vascular connective tissue.
+The pore size of the barrier membrane is important because it should prevent excessive penetration of fibrous tissue into the bone defect (soft tissue ingrowth) but at the same time, it should allow neovascularization and bone formation.
+It has been shown that a pore size more than 100 μm is required for the penetration of highly vascular connective tissue.
 If the pore size is less than 100 μm, primarily avascular tissue grows because the pores are inadequate for penetration of capillaries.
-A study has shown greater bone formation with macro-porous membranes as compared to micro-porous membranes 63.
-But, increasing the pore size adversely affects the mechanical properties of the membrane.
-Along with this, the surface topography of the membrane is also important as it may affect the biological behaviour of the cells towards membrane and cell occlusion capability of the membrane.
-Further research is required to find out the optimum pore size of the barrier membrane to achieve best results of the procedure.
+A study has shown greater bone formation with macroporous membranes as compared to microporous membranes 62.
+But, increasing the ……..
+Contents available in the book ……..
+Contents available in the book ……..
+Contents available in the book ……..
+Contents available in the book ……..
+Contents available in the book …….

 Mechanical stability of the membrane:

 Any kind of micro movement in the membrane adversely affects the healing process and prevents bone formation.
-In most cases it results in fibrous tissue formation 64, 65.
-It has been shown that for early tissue growth and bone formation, adequate stability and minimum stress are the prime requirements 63.
-Along with this minimal inflammation provides a conducive environment for adequate vascularization of the healing area thereby promoting regeneration.
+In most cases, it results in fibrous tissue formation 63, 64.
+It has been shown that for early tissue growth and bone formation, adequate stability and minimum stress are the prime requirements 62.
+Along with this, minimal inflammation provides a conducive environment for adequate vascularization of the healing area thereby promoting regeneration.
 Since most of the resorbable membranes are flexible, it is difficult to stabilize them around the defect.
-To maximize stability of these membranes, use of membrane-fixing pins has been suggested.
+To maximize the stability of these membranes, use of membrane-fixing pins has been suggested.
 It should be noted that while securing the membrane with suture in place, care should be taken not to put undue pressure on it which may lead to membrane rupture.

 The barrier membrane is an occlusive membrane, not allowing ingress of any kind of cells or soft tissue.
 A thin layer (up to 1 mm thickness) of soft tissue may be formed under the membrane which may be due to shrinkage of the initial blood clot under the membrane, entrapment of air or membrane micromovements.
-The clinical significance of this membrane is not known.
+The clinical significance of this soft tissue layer is not known.

 Stabilization of blood clot: